appium/appium/packages/appium/docs/en/guides/migrating-1-to-2.md

 ## Breaking Changes

-Have a look at the [Appium 2.0 release notes](https://github.com/appium/appium/releases/tag/v2.0.0-beta) for a more comprehensive list of changes.
+Have a look at the [Appium 2.0 release notes](https://github.com/appium/appium/releases) for the most comprehensive lists of changes.
 Here we call out the breaking changes and what you need to do do account for them.

 ### :bangbang: Installing drivers during setup